EngineeringLast Updated Jun 9, 20249 min read

 Your success rate should always be high (90 percent or above) for the primary branch of the product.
 This rate is the number of passing runs divided by the total number of runs in a period.

 The ability to measure the success rate of current workflows is essential in establishing development targets.
-For example, feature branches, where developers experiment with new solutions to customer problems, are likely to have a much lower success rate than the main branch, which should always reflect the most recent stable version of the product.
-If the success rate on the main branch is not high enough, you should address the problem through increased testing to ensure bugs are caught before being committed to the main branch.
+For example, feature branches, where developers experiment with new solutions to customer problems, are likely to have a much lower success rate than the main branch.
+That’s because main should always be the most recent stable version of the product.
+If the success rate on the main branch is too low, increase testing to catch bugs before they are committed to the main branch.

 Duration